robjcrowston/plexautomation/README.md

 # plexautomation
-Automation scripts for Plex and Plex related services
+Automation scripts and configurations for Plex and Plex related services